 Hong Kong's most common types of GI cancer

 While GI cancer has the highest mortality rate among all cancers globally, how serious is it really in Hong Kong?
-Well, according to the most recent data from the Hong Kong Cancer Registry, 5 of the 10 most frequently diagnosed cancers that resulted in death in the city were associated with the GI tract.
+According to 2020's data from the Hong Kong Cancer Registry, 5 of the 10 most frequently diagnosed cancers that resulted in death in the city were associated with the GI tract.

 1. Colorectal Cancer (rank 2nd; 2,089 deaths)

 Colorectal Cancer is Hong Kong’s most common cancer and holds an extremely high mortality rate, mostly due to late diagnosis.
 Over 50% of colorectal cancers are diagnosed as either stage III (cancers that have spread to lymph nodes) or stage IV (cancers that have spread to other organs).
-And in Hong Kong more than 50% of colorectal cancer cases are diagnosed at a late stage.
+And in Hong Kong more than 50% of colorectal cancer cases are diagnosed late.

 Colorectal cancer screening has the most established evidence among the different types of GI cancers screenings.
 Currently, most international guidelines recommend individuals to start screening at 50 years old.
 However, the American Cancer Society has recently lowered the starting age to 45 in recognition of the rising number of colorectal cancers being diagnosed among less than 50-year-olds in the US.
 This trend has also been reported in parts of Europe and Asia.

 Furthermore, individuals with a family history of colorectal cancer (or advanced polyps) are at increased risk of developing this cancer.
 The magnitude of the risk depends on the affected family member, age of cancer diagnosis, and the number of relatives involved.
 Individuals should speak to their physicians on the appropriate time to start screening.